morganhancock/recipebox/Merging_exercise_2.md

 6. Update the pull request details if desired, then click the **Create pull request button**.

 Someone else on your team can then review your pull request and merge it.

+## 2.3 Merging into master when master has changed

+## 2.4 Undoing a merge, but saving it for later

+## 2.5 Merging a *really* old branch